Accelerating the Drive to Electrification

 This shift is being driven, in part, by our customers with eco-consciousness being the fastest-growing trend around the world and across generations over the last 5 years.
 In fact, a global study shows that 64 percent of those asked consider preserving the environment as an important value.

-We do, too, which is a reason “We Care for the Future” is part of our corporate purpose: “Powered by our diversity, we lead the way the world moves.”
+We do, too, which is why “We Care for the Future” is one of the core values underpinning our corporate purpose: “Powered by our diversity, we lead the way the world moves.”

 At Stellantis, electrification is not a one size fits all proposition.
 Our global engineering teams are developing vehicle platforms, propulsion and energy storage systems that will enhance the inherent DNA of each of our 14 iconic brands.
 (See the presentation of our electrification strategy on EV Day 2021.)